supermellowcats/supermellowcats.github.io/posts/datascience/_posts/2021-09-01-0-Think-like-a-debugger.md

 categories: DataScience
 comments: true
 published: true
-excerpt: Reflections from teaching 2 quarters of 'Computer Science with Social Science Applications' at the University of Chicago
+excerpt: "Reflections from teaching 2 quarters of 'Computer Science with Social Science Applications' at the University of Chicago"
 tags: code teaching programming Python
 ---